redhat-openstack/website/source/uncategorized/gettingstartedhavana-w-gre.html.md

     sudo yum install openstack-packstack

 Generate an answer file.
-It will be prepopulated with the configuration parameters before installation is started:
+It will be altered to include the GRE configuration before installation is started:

     packstack --gen-answer-file my_answers.txt